viniciusdeliz/vue3-docs-pt/src/guide/scaling-up/testing.md

 - [Vitest](https://vitest.dev/) for components or composables that render headlessly (e.g. the [`useFavicon`](https://vueuse.org/core/useFavicon/#usefavicon) function in VueUse).
 Components and DOM can be tested using [`@vue/test-utils`](https://github.com/vuejs/test-utils).

-- [Testagem de Componente da Cypress](https://on.cypress.io/component) para os componentes cujos comportamento esperado depende da apresentação apropriada dos estilos ou o acionar de eventos de DOM nativos.
+- [Teste de Componente da Cypress](https://on.cypress.io/component) para os componentes cujos comportamento esperado depende da apresentação apropriada dos estilos ou o acionar de eventos de DOM nativos.
 Pode ser usado com a Testing Library através da [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro).

 The main differences between Vitest and browser-based runners are speed and execution context.
 In short, browser-based runners, like Cypress, can catch issues that node-based runners, like Vitest, cannot (e.g. style issues, real native DOM events, cookies, local storage, and network failures), but browser-based runners are _orders of magnitude slower than Vitest_ because they do open a browser, compile your stylesheets, and more.
 Cypress is a browser-based runner that supports component testing.
 Please read [Vitest's comparison page](https://vitest.dev/guide/comparisons.html#cypress) for the latest information comparing Vitest and Cypress.

 ### Bibliotecas de Montagem {#mounting-libraries}

-A testagem de componente muitas vezes envolve a montagem do componente a ser testado em isolamento, acionar eventos de entrada de utilizador de maneira simulada, e afirmar sobre a saída do DOM apresentado.
+O teste de componente muitas vezes envolve a montagem do componente a ser testado em isolamento, acionar eventos de entrada de utilizador de maneira simulada, e afirmar sobre a saída do DOM apresentado.
 Existem bibliotecas utilitárias dedicadas que tornam estas tarefas mais simples.

 - [`@vue/test-utils`](https://github.com/vuejs/test-utils) is the official low-level component testing library that was written to provide users access to Vue specific APIs.
 It's also the lower-level library `@testing-library/vue` is built on top of.